 The Chapel Hill Garden Club members contribute their time and gardening talent to beautify the community and spread the love of gardening.
-Our current projects are the care of a downtown planter on Columbia near Franklin Street, the upkeep and care of the entrances to Freedom House, a recovery center, and The Stratford, an assisted living facility.
-The club maintains annual and perennial areas, raised beds, and pots for the enjoyment of residents.
+Our current projects are the care of a downtown planter on Columbia near Franklin Street, the upkeep and care of the entrances to Freedom House, a recovery center, the hummingbird garden at the Ronald McDonald House and the pollinator garden at the Estes Hills Elementary School.

 2000s: Made significant contributions to the NC Botanical Garden’s building fund drive and to the Healing Garden at the Ronald McDonald House.

 Created a “Helping Hands” committee to assist beautification programs and introduced a plant/seed exchange at every General Meetings.

 Tour proceeds helped build the Reeves Auditorium at the North Carolina Botanical Garden.

 1990s: Landscaped gardens at the Horace Williams House; provided plants and gardening tools for Habitat for Humanity; donated funds for the Alice Ingram Park at Franklin and Elliott Streets.